Affine Grassmannians and Geometric Satake Equivalences: The BD-Grassmannian associated with a facet

 The combinatorial discussion above allows us to study the irreducible components of the special fiber of $M_\mu$.
-In fact, the inclusion in Lemma \ref{increlation} below is an equality on reduced loci, cf. \cite{Z} for tamely ramified groups, and \cite{Ri3} for the general case.
+In fact, the inclusion in Lemma \ref{increlation} below is an equality on reduced loci, cf. \cite{Z} for tamely ramified groups, and the forthcoming manuscript \cite{Ri3} for the general case.
 Note that this implies Conjecture 4.3.1 of \cite{PRS}, cf. Remark \ref{conjec} below.

 \begin{lem} Let $\mu\in X_*(T)$ be $B$-dominant, and denote by $\bar{\mu}$ the image in $X_*(T)_I$.
 The special fiber $M_{\mu,s}$ contains the union of Schubert varieties